 Canvas content can easily be made accessible.
 This workshop will provide hands-on instruction on how to make course content accessible in the Rich Content Editor and use the built-in accessibility checker.
 No prior knowledge is needed.

-This session provides an overview of Arc, UNF’s video platform in Canvas.
-Arc was built to promote active learning, allowing instructors and students to not only publish video, but also to engage with media content by commenting (and replying) directly on media timelines.
-Arc provides users with asset management tools as well as analytics about how users interact with media.
-Session attendees learn how to import and publish media, create Arc assignments and provide feedback, and discuss best practices for tool use.
+This session provides an overview of Canvas Studio, UNF’s video platform in Canvas.
+Canvas Studio was built to promote active learning, allowing instructors and students to not only publish video, but also to engage with media content by commenting (and replying) directly on media timelines.
+Canvas Studio provides users with asset management tools as well as analytics about how users interact with media.
+Session attendees learn how to import and publish media, create Canvas Studio assignments and provide feedback, and discuss best practices for tool use.